LARS LEKSELL FUNCTIONAL

 This Fellowship memorializes Lars Leksell’s pioneering role in establishing the field of radiosurgery and his deep interest in stereotactic surgery and radiosurgery for functional disorders.
 The ISRS is grateful for a grant from the Leksell Gamma Knife Society which has made this Fellowship possible.

-The individual receiving the fellowship award will be recognized at the ISRS biennial congress and the fellowship starts in September of the year of the ISRS congress.
-Interested candidates who have successfully completed an accredited residency training program and are board certified in neurological surgery or radiation oncology should complete the application form and send it to the ISRS Secretariat.
+The individual receiving the fellowship award will be recognized at the ISRS Biennial Congress and the fellowship starts in September of the year of the ISRS Congress.
+Interested candidates who have successfully completed an accredited residency training program and are board certified or equivalent in neurological surgery or radiation oncology should complete the application form and send it to the ISRS Secretariat.

 ISRS Lars Leksell Radiosurgery Fellows